shawn-joiner/GameReviewWebApplication/README.md

    - Right-click Databases Folder and select New Database.
 Name it "TestDB" and then click ok.
    - Refresh
    - Right click TestDB and select new Query.
-   - Paste the contents of GRDBSeed into window and run query
+   - Paste the contents of GRDB Seed into window and run query
    - Press refresh and the tables we will need should be created